Human rights in Saudi Arabia: Background

-Political freedom
+Political Freedom

 On 16 October 2018, Saudi Crown Prince Mohammad bin Salman met with U.S. Secretary of State Mike Pompeo to discuss the assassination of Jamal Khashoggi, who was a vocal critic of the Saudi regime.

-The 1990s marked a slow period of political liberalization in the kingdom as the government created a written constitution, and the advisory Consultative Council, the latter being an appointed delegation of Saudi scholars and professionals that are allowed to advise the king.
+The 1990s marked a slow period of political liberalization in the kingdom as the government created a written constitution, and the advisory Consultative Council, the latter being an appointed delegation of Saudi scholars and professionals who are allowed to advise the king.
 Some political dissidents were released from prison, after agreeing to disband their political parties.
 In 2005, adult male citizens were allowed to vote for some municipal seats, although plans for future elections, which may include adult women, have been put on hold indefinitely.

 Political parties are banned, but some political dissidents were freed in the 1990s on the condition that they disband their political parties.
 Today, only the Green Party of Saudi Arabia remains, although it is an illegal organization.
 Trade unions are also banned, but the government has granted permission for Saudi citizens to form some private societies, which are allowed to do some humanitarian work within the kingdom.

 Public demonstrations or any public act of dissent are forbidden.
 In April 2011, during the 2011–2012 Saudi Arabian protests, the kingdom made it a crime to publish any criticism harming the reputation of government or religious leaders, or which harms the interests of the state.

 According to Human Rights Watch annual report 2016, Saudi Arabia continued to prosecute pro-reform activists and dissidents.
 Saudi Arabia's terrorism court sentenced Waleed Abu al-Khair, prominent activist, to 15 years.
 He was convicted on charges concerning his peaceful criticism of the human rights situation in his country.
 In July, authorities arrested Zuhair Kutbi, an activist, because of his discussion to a peaceful reform in media.
-In September 2015, all of banned –Saudi Civil Political Rights Association (ACPRA) founders were jailed.
+In September 2015, all the founders of the banned Saudi Civil Political Rights Association (ACPRA) were jailed.